Latent Emissions, Chakaia Booker

 Snite Museum GPS Coordinates

 For an interactive campus map, go to https://map.nd.edu

-There are ten permanent collection galleries on three floors that are open year-round for viewing, plus five special exhibition galleries that frequently change exhibitions.
+There are ten permanent collection galleries, spanning three floors, that are open year-round, and five special galleries that frequently change exhibitions.

 Main Museum Office